spacecloud-io/space-docs/content/getting-started/quick-start/explore-graphql.md

 }
 {{< /highlight >}}

 Great!
-That's a lot of Pokemon catching for the day.
+That's enough of Pokemon catching for the day.
 Now time for the trainers to show off their Pokemons.

 ## Retrieve trainers along with their Pokemons (join operation)